Need a special offer?Find out if your project fits.

 npm install

 Step 3.
-In the custom-theme-builder/ folder, find and open the flexmonster.less file.
-It contains styles for Flexmonster.
-Feel free to adjust variable values and colors to your needs.
+In the custom-theme-builder/ folder, find and open the flexmonster.less file that contains styles for Flexmonster.
+Then, adjust the necessary styles.

-For example, let's change font styles and the theme main color:
+For example, let's change font styles and the theme's main color:

 @font-family: serif;